emu-russia/psxcpu/cells.md

 Standard cell patterns may be rotated by 180<sup>o</sup>, as the power and ground in alternating rows changes, due to the fact that the cells are stacked zigzag.

 In some cases, the cell is also mirrored relative to a vertical axis.
 It seems that fitter tool has a feedback from wire router.
-Wire routrer (if it is more convenient) can give fitter signal flip cell to wire it easier to get to her input/outputs.
+Wire routrer (if it is more convenient) can give fitter signal flip cell to wire it easier to get to its input/outputs.

 ## PSX CPU Standard cell library